-1. SPIVA 2017 Year-End Scorecard, S&P Global 2.
-The fee and benchmark will be adjusted to reflect the impact of share class hedging and distribution fees, where applicable.
+1. SPIVA 2019 Year-End Scorecard, S&P Global.
+2. The fee and benchmark will be adjusted to reflect the impact of share class hedging and distribution fees, where applicable.
 3. This is an illustrative example only.
 Fee and performance calculations occur daily and actual outcomes over an entire year will depend on average assets over the course of the year, capital inflows / outflows, when the investor enters / exits the fund, and other factors.

 Important information: Investments involve risks.
 Past performance is not a reliable indicator of future performance and can be misleading.
 There can be no assurance that an investment objective will be achieved or that there will be a return on capital.
 You may not get back the amount initially invested.
 Before taking any investment decision, please always read the associated legal documents.
 Indices are unmanaged and do not include the effect of fees.
 One cannot invest directly in an index.
 Outperformance is defined as the difference between the return of the Fund and the return of the Fund’s stated benchmark.2

 Aperture is all about alignment, which is why the compensation of our investment teams is designed to put client results first, with an emphasis on consistent outperformance.

 Deferral and Clawback The deferral structure applied to Aperture’s platform strategies is designed to incentivise long-term performance.
-Half of performance comp is paid out on the past year’s performance.
+Half of performance compensation is paid out on the past year’s performance.
 The other half is paid on cumulative outperformance over a 3-year period, including the following two years.
 The investment team’s cumulative outperformance over that 3-year period must be at least as great as the outperformance in the first year in order to earn all deferred comp.
-Deferred comp is decreased pro-rata by any underperformance.
+Deferred compensation is decreased pro-rata by any underperformance.
 Unearned compensation is returned to the strategy over time.

 4. We compared our typical investment team professional’s base compensation to the salaries of people with the titles “Chief Investment Officer” and “Senior Portfolio Manager” in the Greater London, United Kingdom area using LinkedIn Salary, which bases its estimates on information voluntarily provided by members and employers as of Aug 15, 2018.